Assessing eligibility for Fares Allowance (FAA) for Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES) 010-04060020

 5 |

-Issue Application for Fares Allowance tertiary students only form (SY005) + Read more ...
-Ask the customer to complete and return the form to Services Australia via:
+Issue Claim for Fares Allowance - tertiary students only - Austudy, Youth Allowance or Pensioner Education Supplement form (SY005) + Read more ...
+Ask the customer to complete the form and lodge it with all required supporting documents via:

 |